'I can't wait any longer for your love/ Praying the night will come quickly...'

 As for the match, this was the opening Champions League fixture between Bayern Munich and Roma and sensing that more than a few of the crowd tonight are wondering about the score, by the time the band are back on stage for With or Without You, Bono is wearing a Bayern Munich shirt and can announce the result.
 (Two nil to the home team, as you ask).

 Beneath the crazy glass roofed stadium, there was always the threat of another downpour tonight - Edge has a new cover over his amps for extra protection - but if the rain arrives during 'Mothers of the Disappeared' and continues through 'Walk On', it is soon gone and we're not to be drenched as in Zurich.

-Add your own review and upload your photos below - thanks!
+Were you at our final German show tonight ?
+Add your own review and upload your photos to our Tour Pages